RichardFreedman/music_style_guide/audio_video_guide.md

 If you are returning to edit previous work, then use **Open Project**.
 You might need to navigate to the Student Work Folder and look for your own subfolder.
 It will look something like the following.
 Camtasia projects are stored in a proprietary format with the **cmproj** as the extension.

-Final exported ("rendered") files in MP4 or other formats are for use with browsers or media players.
+Final exported ("rendered") files in MP4 (for video and audio), or MP3 (for audio only) or other formats are for use with browsers or media players.
 You cannot open them as a Camtasia Project.
-But you *can* add MP4, MP3 or similar files to your **Media Bin** for a given project and use them in your work.
-See more below
+But you *can* add WAV, MP4, MP3 or similar files to your **Media Bin** for a given project and use them in your work.
+See more below . . .

 ![alt text](images/cam_1.png)